 In this article, we will take a look at the new Bose soundbars side-by-side, the Soundbar 500 and the Soundbar 700.
 The first thing you’ll notice is the size difference.
-The 500 is narrower, at 31.5 inches, where the 700 is 38.5.
+The 500 is narrower, at 31.5 inches, where the 700 is 38.5 inches in size.
 The 500 is also shorter at 1 and 3/4 inches.
 The 700 is a half inch taller at 2 and 1/4 inches.

 Other than the physical size, both soundbars share a very similar upscale design.
 There’s going to be glass that runs across the top of the 700 that picks up fingerprints and dust pretty easily, but the 500 has a matte material that’s a little more resistant to those fingerprints.
 The Bose 700 comes with a cleaning cloth to help with this issue.
 The Bose 500 doesn’t, but it doesn’t need the cleaning cloth that much anyways.

 Both Bose soundbars have the same style grille, made from a single piece of perforated aluminum that runs across the front and wraps around the side.
 The other design difference you’re going to notice is on the back with how the inputs are laid out.
 They both have the same, one HDMI with ARC and one optical audio input, but the Bose Soundbar 700 comes with cables for both and the 500 only comes with one HDMI cable.
 It’s not a big deal since you’ll typically be using one or the other but if you’re getting the 500 and you have to use an optical cable, you’ll want to make sure you have one of those on hand for your installation.-